NUPENG assures of regular supply of petrol during Yuletide | TODAY.NG

 “With this assurance from the NNPC, our tanker drivers will work round the clock to ensure that most filling stations in the South West have more than enough product.

-“We will ensure that Muslim members of the Petroleum Tanker Drivers (PTD) work around the clock to ensure that petrol is available during the Christmas and New Year holidays,” he said.
+“We will ensure that Muslim members of the Petroleum Tanker Drivers work around the clock to ensure that petrol is available during the Christmas and New Year holidays.”

 The chairman appealed to Federal Government to ensure speedy completion of Apapa-Wharp Road which was being handled by Dangote Group.